• Skip to primary navigation

 Coconut Haystacks

-Three coconut haystacks served on a white plate with a red napkin.
+Coconut haystacks are served on a white plate.

 Ingredients